-To end abusive transfer pricing, the first step must be to reduce the incentives for MNEs to engage in these income shifting activities.
+To end abusive transfer pricing, the first step must be to reduce the incentives for MNEs to engage in these income-shifting activities.
 Home country governments should tax foreign source income on a worldwide basis as earned, with no deferral provided for income kept offshore.
-Common residency definitions should be adopted so that MNEs cannot exploit differences in definition (e.g., Ireland versus US) so as to become stateless and tax free.
+Common residency definitions should be adopted so that MNEs cannot exploit differences in definition (e.g., Ireland versus the United States) so as to become stateless and tax free.
 MNEs must provide much better information about their activities, both by country and by line of business, in their public reports.
 Stronger anti-avoidance rules for activities with no business purpose would also provide a backstop against the most egregious activities.
 Greater transparency in MNE operations on a worldwide basis would also go a long way to reducing opportunities for income shifting.

-In sum, the first problem associated with transfer pricing - income shifting through abusive transfer pricing - I see as a "income tax design" problem, not a transfer pricing problem.
-The solution is to re-establish the international tax regime (Eden, 1998; 2009).
-Since this topic has been well covered to other authors in this volume (for example, Avi-Yonah and Durst), I direct the readers' attention to these chapters.
+In sum, the first problem associated with transfer pricing-income shifting through abusive transfer pricing-I see as an "income tax design" problem, not a transfer pricing problem.
+The solution is to re-establish the international tax regime (Eden, 1998, 2009).